grnydawn/accelpy/doc/source/index.rst

 Welcome to accelpy's documentation!
 ===================================

-**accelpy** is a light-weight Python accelerator interface that allows a gradual migration of time-consuming code to various accelerators such as GPU, through multiple programming models including Cuda, Hip, OpenAcc, OpenMp, C++, and Fortran.
+**accelpy** is a light-weight Python interface package to native programming models.
+It makes use of multiple programming models including Cuda, Hip, OpenAcc, OpenMp, C++, and Fortran. **accelpy** provides Python programmers with a stable and Pythonic API for using accelerators, while maximizs its capability and flexibility through offloading the computationally intensitve part to a native code, or kernel.

+**accelpy** is not the only one that tackles the accelerator programming in Python.
+Numba transforms Cuda-like Python code into GPU binary.
+If you are interested in machine learning, you may already use GPUs through PyTorch or TensorFlow.
+Nvidia provides users with a series of Cuda-python bindings.

+**accelpy** has unique features compared to the other similar technologies.

+It utilizes currently available accelerator and traditional programming models.
+Each programming models have matured for decades and gained their own advantages in particular problem domains.
+Python is awesome programming language but it may be hard to pull all of power of newer hardwares while writing everything in Python, in my opinion.
+For example, it would be the safe bet that the newest Nvidia GPU feature may be available in Cuda first.

+Related to above characteristic of **accelpy**, it is relatively easy to support newer programming models or newer hardware because **accelpy** does not need to create a wheel by itself.
+It may be a month-long or even a week-long task to support a new programming model at least working version.
+In other words, **accelpy** is almost future-proof in terms of programmig model.

+Using **accelpy** has two sides: Python side and native programming side.
+In general, each side has differnt programming goals.
+On Python side, we want usability among others, while performance may be prefered at native programming side.
+By not mixing those two sides in **accelpy**, user may be better focus on its own goals at each sides.
+Python programmer using **accelpy** does not need to know the details of the native programming because **accelpy** abstractized the it through simple models of input & output data, accelerator, and order( native programming representation )

+Maintaining multple sources in one application to support multiple hardware is painful and expensive.
+Adding preprocessing blocks for each hardware in source files makes it hard to read and Traditional approache to achieve this is to he
+- practical solution to one-source multiuse: gradual migration, dynamic backup mechanism
+- algorithm hot-swap (not supported yet)

-Conceptually, user defines what an accelerator does by providing **accelpy** with an "order", computational code in multiple native programming models and inputs & outputs.
+To use **accelpy**, conceptually, user defines what an accelerator does by providing **accelpy** with an "order", computational code in multiple native programming models and inputs & outputs.
 And the user executes the "order" to get results.

 Practically, **accelpy** generates and compiles a source code based on the "order" and inputs & outputs to build a shared library.
 Once the shared library is built, **accelpy** sends the input data to accelerator, runs the "order" in the generated shared library, and finally receives the result from executing the "order" to the output variable(s).
 In other words, **accelpy** takes the responsibility of native code interface, data movement between host and accelerator, and accelerator execution control.